One of the states in the US having a lot of non-venomous snakes is Maryland.

 Even when handled, corn snakes (Pantherophis guttatus) are a gentle species that rarely bite.

-There is a lot of color diversity in this type of snake.
-This helpful snake is unique in its colors, which include red, brown, orange, gray, and even black.
+This helpful snake is unique in its color diversity, which includes red, brown, orange, gray, and even black.

 Most corn snakes in the United States are restricted to the Southeastern region, making Maryland one of the few states where this species can be found.